 CDR Policies

-CDR policies help security teams detect and track threats across cloud infrastructure environments, with current support for AWS.
+CDR (cloud detection & response) policies help security teams detect and track threats across cloud infrastructure environments.

-Use CDR policies to control which cloud environments are monitored, which rules are applied, and how detections are handled.
-Policies can be configured to report incidents for review, send alerts to external systems, or open tickets in integrated ticketing tools.
+Use CDR policies to tailor which runtime activity is monitored, including: which cloud environments are monitored, which detection rules are applied, and how detections are surfaced.
+Policies can be configured to report incidents for review, send alerts to external systems, and open tickets in integrated ticketing tools.

 • Scope - the cloud accounts and regions the policy monitors.

-• Rules — the cloud threat behaviors or security events the policy detects.
+• Detection rules - the cloud threat behaviors or security events the policy detects.

-• Actions and notifications — how detections are handled, including dashboard reporting, alerts, and ticket creation in integrated systems.
+• Actions & notifications - how incidents are alerted, dashboard reporting, alerts, and ticket creation for integrated systems.

 Create a CDR policy